PrivSec-dev/privsec.dev/content/privacy.md

 ---
 title: "Privacy Policy"
 date: 2022-07-18
-lastmod: 2022-07-21
+lastmod: 2022-08-03
 ---

 PrivSec.dev as a project does not collect any personal information.
 We do not log your IPs, collect your fingerprints, or run any sort of analytics on you.
 In sort, we do not care who you are, what you do, or how you are using our website.
 It is none of our business.

 ## Software

 We use [Hugo](https://gohugo.io/) to build our website.
-Hugo has fingerprinting capabilities, but we turn that off in our configuration.
-Hugo also has [additional privacy settings](https://gohugo.io/about/hugo-and-gdpr/) for GDPR compliance, and we configure it to be as privacy friendly as possible.
+Hugo has [additional privacy settings](https://gohugo.io/about/hugo-and-gdpr/) for GDPR compliance, and we configure it to be as privacy friendly as possible.

 Services like Disqus, Instagram, and Google Analytics are disabled.
 We do link to Twitter, Vimeo and Youtube in our blogs, and we turn on "enableDNT" and "privacyEnhanced" for those services.